FEATURE, ACCENT, UPLIGHTING

 When lighting exterior projects, ADP most often use WE-EF luminaires and this project was no exception.
 The sculpture was lit using FLC200-CC projectors with flexible beam options and an infinite choice of colour schemes.
 The internal “body” of the sculpture was illuminated using specialised LED strip lighting from another supplier.

 There was excitement in the project team to be working on project as unique as this one.
 “We don’t have these kinds of projects come along very often and they are usually done by lighting design firms,” Mr Doughty noted.
-In this case, the lighting design was conceived by WE-EF LIGHTING and engineers from ADP, with installation by PLAN Lighting.
+In this case, the lighting design was conceived by WE-EF LIGHTING and the team at ADP, with installation by PLAN Lighting.

 Another challenge of the project was the limited mounting locations available due to the sculpture being positioned on top of a steep hill.
 The hill has minimal access for maintenance and the sculpture was mounted on a platform extending over the hill’s edge.
 “Getting light onto the front of the sculpture became a new challenge which was overcome by custom hinged poles from GM and precise narrow and medium beam optics available in the FLC200 series,” Mr Doughty said.
 “ADP and the pole designer worked closely to develop a pole that could bend, then could swivel as well, so it could hinge out over the ledge and rotate around to service that light.”